Try the new and improved recipe!

 Not so important tools – nice to have’s

 Other things that are really nice to have, but you can get thing done without them:

-- A baking steel – Helps keeping the temperature in the oven, even when you open the door.
-It’s also a great help in transferring heat to the bottom of the bread, when you don’t use a dutch oven.
+- A baking steel – Helps keep the temperature in the oven, even when you open the door.
+It’s also a great help in transferring heat to the bottom of the bread when you don’t use a dutch oven.
 If you are serious about your bread baking, this is one of the first things you should consider investing in

 - Round proofing baskets – They can absolutely be replaced by bowls covered in a dishtowel